 - (a) During team matches only, team members may communicate with each other via communications devices.
-These communication devices must only be capable of communicating with other team members, and must not interfere with safety, range operations, or other competitors. - (b) Radars, chronographs and other devices designed to measure bullet velocity are prohibited on the line. - (c) Cell phones that have been rendered incapable from communicating ("airplane mode") are permitted on the line and in the pits. - NOTE: Communications between the line and the pit during team matches is forbidden.
+These communication devices must only be capable of communicating with other team members, and must not interfere with safety, range operations, or other competitors. - (b) Radars, chronographs and other devices designed to measure bullet velocity are prohibited on the line. - (c) Cell phones that have been rendered incapable from communicating ("airplane mode") are permitted on the line and in the pits. - (d) Electronic levels are not permitted.

+NOTE: Communications between the line and the pit during team matches is forbidden.